mohamedamineelabidi/job-matching-api/README.md

 1. Clone the repository

 2. Set up environment variables in a `.env` file at the project root:
-   Make sure you have a `.env` file with the following configuration:
 ```env
 # Database Configuration
 DATABASE_URL=postgresql+psycopg2://username:password@host:5432/dbname